South Carolina Beach Monitoring Season Begins May 1 and runs through Oct 1.

 How is the public notified of a temporary swimming advisory?

-DHEC issues a news release, temporary signs are placed 200 feet in either direction from the sampling point on the beach, and the beach access guide found at http://gis.dhec.sc.gov/beachaccess is updated to show the temporary advisory.
+DHEC issues a news release, temporary signs are placed at sampling points on the beach, and the beach access guide found at http://gis.dhec.sc.gov/beachaccess is updated to show the temporary advisory.

 What are long-term swimming advisories?